-Asset division is often one of the most challenging issues in a divorce.
+Division of assets and debts is often one of the most challenging issues in a divorce.
 Because of the complex considerations involved, even cooperative spouses sometimes have difficulty agreeing on who should get what, particularly when the marital estate includes substantial pre-marital assets, a family business or other non-liquid property.
-Fortunately, our lawyers at Shilts & Setlak, LLC have almost 50 years of combined experience handling the most demanding domestic property division issues.
-We keep our clients apprised of the many practical issues that go into property and debt division, effectively negotiate with the other spouse to reach a workable property agreement, and, if necessary, fight to get an equitable distribution for our clients in court.
+Fortunately, our lawyers at Shilts & Setlak, LLC have over 60 years of combined experience handling the most demanding domestic property division issues.
+We keep our clients apprised of the many practical issues that go into asset and debt division, effectively negotiate with the other spouse to reach a workable property agreement, and, if necessary, fight to get an equitable distribution for our clients in court.

 No bright-line rules exist for dividing marital property during a divorce.
 As a result, court-imposed equitable distribution arrangements are frequently unpredictable and often leave both parties dissatisfied.
 Fortunately, divorcing couples always have the option of allocating their assets and debt on their own terms and having the resulting agreement incorporated into the divorce decree.
 Doing so allows the divorce to be more timely concluded, the attorney fees to end, and for direct input by the parties.

 If the spouses cannot reach an agreement or if the court does not approve the agreement reached by the parties, it falls to the presiding judge to divide the marital estate.
 Indiana law provides that a 50/50 division of the marital estate is presumed to be equitable.
 However, a divorce attorney may argue for unequal distribution based on several factors: